 Lummy slang words

 However, not all of the words first recorded in Dickens’s novels have taken root in the language.
 What a shame that the words ‘spoffish’ (used to describe a bustling, fussy person), ‘gonoph’ (pickpocket), ‘lummy’ (first rate), and ‘petticoat-governed’ (henpecked), have fallen by the wayside over the past century and a half.
 With some of these words, it could be that they were already in circulation at the time of writing and that Dickens happened to be the first person to note them in print, but whether he invented them or not, it is probably thanks to him that they became part of the language and went on to have a record in the Oxford English Dictionary – which means their place in the English language is indelibly secured.

-This year is the 200th anniversary of Dickens’s birth and we’re still using many words and expressions that he devised (or at the very least that he put into writing for the first time).
+We’re still using many words and expressions that he devised (or at the very least that he put into writing for the first time) to this day.
 One imagines he’d be an ickle (1846) bit pleased to know that he and his characters have enriched the English language to such a degree – and, in fact, he’d be entitled to acknowledge this achievement with a bit of Podsnappery.